neil-forks/PineSAM-river/docs/index.md

 * open `http://<ip-address>:8080/` on the second device on the same network (e.g., a phone).
 * Pinecil needs to be within BLE range of the computer running the PineSAM app.

-## :abacus: Contributors Welcome

-Please fork the repo, and submit Pull Requests using the `/dev` branch.

-## :book: References
+## :octicons-book-24: References

 - [Pinecil](https://wiki.pine64.org/wiki/Pinecil) - The Pinecil Wiki page
 - [IronOS](https://github.com/Ralim/IronOS) - The OS running on this soldering iron
 - [Pinecil Web UI](https://github.com/joric/pinecil) - A neat web-based UI, requires bluetooth browser support
 - [Pinecil Authenticity Checker](https://pinecil.pine64.org/) - almost all AliExpress Pinecils are fake, check your V2!

+## :abacus: Contributors Welcome

+Please fork the repo, and submit Pull Requests using the `/dev` branch.